Skip to main content

-Trusts may help you minimize estate taxes and maximize donations in tax-advantaged ways.
-They may also be used to achieve other goals, like funding care for a loved one with a disability or chronic illness, or providing for children from a previous marriage.
+Trusts can help you minimize estate taxes and maximize donations in tax-advantaged ways.
+They can also be used to achieve other goals like funding care for a loved one with a disability or chronic illness or providing for children from a previous marriage.
 The adaptability of trusts is a key feature, but understanding how they work is essential.

 What is a trust?